Collections Agencies and Small Claims Court

 Using Small Claims Court to Get Paid

 The small claims process is for the express purpose of bringing two parties together without the need for attorneys or a lengthy trial.
-Your company files a claims, and you and debtor appear before a judge who hears both sides.
+Your company files a claim, and you and debtor appear before a judge who hears both sides.
 The judge then makes a judgment (a court order).

 Advantages and Disadvantages of Small Claims Court

 - The small claims process is fairly easy to navigate for small businesses.
 You will need good records of work done or products delivered and of non-payment and attempt to collect.